geez0219/website-ng/src/assets/branches/r1.0/tutorial/beginner/t03_operator.md

 ## Operator Definition

-From [tutorial 1](./tutorials/r1.0/beginner/t01_getting_started), we know that the preprocessing in `Pipeline` and the training in `Network` can be divided into several sub-tasks:
+From [Tutorial 1](./tutorials/r1.0/beginner/t01_getting_started), we know that the preprocessing in `Pipeline` and the training in `Network` can be divided into several sub-tasks:

 * **Pipeline**: `Expand_dim` -> `Minmax`
 * **Network**: `ModelOp` -> `CrossEntropy` -> `UpdateOp`